 The Roman Emperor Diocletian came to power in 284 AD.
-Diocletian was an army general, and he felt that a lot of the empire’s problems could be solved by not allowing so much freedom, but instead having everyone do the same thing, the right way (his way).
-First he was busy fighting the Germans and the Sassanids and having civil wars, then for a while he was busy trying to fix the economy.
+Diocletian was an army general.
+So he felt that a lot of the empire’s problems could be solved by not allowing so much freedom.
+Instead, everyone should do the same thing, the right way (his way).

 But by 301 AD Diocletian had noticed that there were people who had different religions in the Roman Empire.
 Diocletian HATED this idea.
 First of all, these people were different from him, which seemed disrespectful.
 Second, they might be making the gods mad.
 So they had to be stopped.
 First Diocletian got rid of the Manichaeans.